-No dividends were declared or paid during the current year or prior period.
+No ordinary dividends were declared or paid during the current or prior year.

 5. Directorate

 The Company has a unitary board comprising of three non-executive directors and is committed to ensuring that there is a clear balance of power and authority at the board of directors' level.
 This is evident in the Memorandum of Incorporation where the powers of the directors have been clearly stipulated.
 The aim is to promote objectivity and reduce the possibility of conflicts of interest.